The Complete Router Setup Guide for Maximum WiFi Speed

 QoS (Quality of Service)

 Enable QoS to prioritize important traffic.
 Set video calls and gaming to high priority, and bulk downloads to low priority.
+Our walkthrough on how to prioritize devices with QoS covers the settings on the major router brands.

 Update Firmware

 Check for firmware updates immediately after setup and enable automatic updates if available.
+Outdated firmware is a common cause of both slowdowns and security holes — here's how to update your router firmware step by step.

 Disable WPS